Marujah/create-chrome-extension/README.md

 ## Installation

-1. npx cchex
+1. npm i -g cchex
+2. cchex

+## Installation in chrome browser

-2. Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine.
-3. Open Google Chrome and go to `chrome://extensions/`.
+2. Open Google Chrome and go to `chrome://extensions/`.
-4. Enable Developer Mode by toggling the switch in the top right corner.
+3. Enable Developer Mode by toggling the switch in the top right corner.
-5. Click on "Load unpacked" and select the folder containing this extension's files.
+4. Click on "Load unpacked" and select the folder containing this extension's files.

 ## Usage